nazwhale/TTT/README.md

 After that, I spent some time diagramming, planning out the architecture of my game.
 I decided on a 'Game' object to handle the start of the game, cycles of play, and end of the game.
 My 'Board' object would handle the rules of Tic-Tac-Toe, while the 'Human' player would store a symbol.
 Finally, my 'Computer' player also stored a symbol, while also being aware of it's opponent's symbol and having the functionality of choosing a move by itself.
 One-by-one, I extracted each object from my Game class, test-driving the development of each.

-Only once that was complete, I began implementing the features I had identified in my user stories.
+Once I was happy with each of my objects, I began implementing the features I had identified in my user stories.
 While doing this, it became apparent that a 'Game Maker' object would be beneficial to handle the initial setup of the Game and instantiate the players, leaving the Game object to only be responsible for the gameplay.
 I also extracted all of my output messages to a class of their own ('Messages'), in order to remove view information from my back-end logic.

 ### User Stories